-The Writing Fellows program at UNH is under review.
-Until further notice, the program is limited to graduate students.
+The Writing Fellows program at UNH provides another role for graduate students to be involved with teaching at UNH.
 Based on a peer tutoring model, the Writing Fellows program assumes that students need time and collaboration to learn the conventions of disciplinary writing.
-It also assumes that a graduate Writing Fellow would be able to focus on writing in the context of the course more so than a TA or GA.
+In short, the Writing Fellow is a writing coach who provides class-based assistance.

 What is a Writing Fellow?

 A Writing Fellow is a graduate student trained to work with the students in a single course to help them become better writers.
 Usually Writing Fellows know the faculty member teaching the course and have expertise in the appropriate field.
 Fellows often hold individual writing conferences with students, help facilitate draft workshops in class, comment on student papers via email, and lead short in-class discussions on applicable topics.
 Writing Fellows are paid for the 3-5 hours per week that they work and gain invaluable experience related to teaching and writing.